macnishio/CRMbyReplitCreate/pre_deployment_checklist.md

 - [ ] Implement caching where appropriate

 ## Functionality
-- [ ] Perform thorough testing of all features
+- [ ] Perform thorough testing of all features, including the new Schedule functionality
 - [ ] Verify email functionality is working correctly
 - [ ] Test lead scoring and automated follow-ups
+- [ ] Ensure proper integration of Schedule feature with other modules (Leads, Opportunities, Accounts)

 ## Documentation
-- [ ] Update user manual if any last-minute changes were made
+- [ ] Update user manual to include instructions for the new Schedule feature
-- [ ] Prepare release notes documenting new features and any breaking changes
+- [ ] Prepare release notes documenting new features (including Schedule) and any breaking changes
+- [ ] Update API documentation if any changes were made

 ## Deployment
 - [ ] Set up production environment on Replit